Abibubble/icecapades/README.md

 * Give enemies their own individual movement speed.
 * A leaderboard, so users can see how they did compared to their friends.
+* Add div boxes with a high z-index to use as controls on touchscreen devices.

 ### Audio